-There are many good picture books about colors (I listed our favourites below).
+There are many good picture books about colors (I listed our favorites below).
 However, I have been searching for original art history and technique books for young children for years now and must say that there are very few of them out there.
 Here is what I’ve purchased for Adèle so far and my review of each.

 Art history book for children